-Raul Fernandez is Program Manager for Process and Design Engineering at TMAC, offering technology-oriented services to support early-stage / specialized product development and manufacturing needs.
+Raul Fernandez is Program Manager for Process and Design Engineering at TMAC, offering technology-oriented services to support early-stage and specialized product development and manufacturing needs.

 Areas of Expertise:

-Raul’s expertise is in the fields of automated manufacturing/robotics and electromechanical product design, with significant experience in surgical device development.
+Raul’s expertise is in the fields of automated manufacturing/robotics and product design, with significant experience in surgical device development.
 He has conducted advanced graduate work in high-ordered compressible fluid modeling, dynamic simulation, and helium fluid power systems.
-He is a Certified Manufacturing Engineer, Black Belt trained in Lean Six Sigma, and US patent holder.
+He is a licensed Professional Engineer in the State of Texas (#127932), SME Certified Manufacturing Engineer (#118634), AIA Certified Vision Professional, FANUC Certified Education Robot Training Instructor, Black Belt trained in Lean Six Sigma, and US patent holder.

 Scope of Experience:

 Raul’s primary role in TMAC is the acquisition, management, and performance of industrial research contracts.
-His record as Principal Investigator exceeds $3 million in R&D expenditures and 70 projects spanning a wide range of industry clusters.
-Raul also serves as a faculty member in the Mechanical & Aerospace Engineering Department at the University of Texas at Arlington, where he teaches courses in senior design, manufacturing, controls and engineering graphics.
+His record as Principal Investigator exceeds $3.2 million in R&D expenditures over 90 projects spanning a wide range of industry clusters.
+Raul also serves as a Professor in Practice in the Mechanical & Aerospace Engineering Department at UT Arlington, where he teaches mechanical design coursework and co-directs the Senior Design Capstone sequence.

 Education and Training:

-Raul holds degrees Mechanical Engineering from Virginia Polytechnic Institute and State University (Bachelor of Science) and the University of Texas at Arlington (Master of Science and Ph.D.).
-He has been a member of the University of Texas at Arlington’s Automation and Robotics Research Institute (now UTARI) and TMAC full-time research staff since 1995.
+Raul holds degrees Mechanical Engineering from Virginia Polytechnic Institute and State University (B.S.) and The University of Texas at Arlington (M.S. and Ph.D.).
+He has been a member of UT Arlington’s Automation & Robotics Research Institute (now UTARI) and subsequently TMAC full-time research staff since 1995.